Special Report: In Egypt's military, a march for change

 "The army is the richest institution in Egypt, yet a large group of officers feel disenfranchised," said a retired general in Cairo.
 The wealth, he said, "is concentrated in about 15 percent of the army's officer corps, upper ranks, who remain loyal through a system of patronage."

-There are also problems with training, which four senior officers said was evident in the poor handling of tanks and armoured personnel carriers on the streets during last year's protests.
-At Maspero, inexperienced soldiers in charge of armoured carriers injured protesters inadvertently, one recently retired general responsible for devising training systems for the military said.
+There are also problems with training, which four senior officers said was evident in the poor handling of tanks and armored personnel carriers on the streets during last year's protests.
+At Maspero, inexperienced soldiers in charge of armored carriers injured protesters inadvertently, one recently retired general responsible for devising training systems for the military said.

-The protesters in Alexandria also wanted the chain of command to be decentralised, so they could respond more immediately in a crisis.
+The protesters in Alexandria also wanted the chain of command to be decentralized, so they could respond more immediately in a crisis.

 Low-level officers say the high command has allowed all those grievances to fester.

-The unspoken rule, said the lieutenant colonel, dictates that soldiers "stay away from politics or organised religion, don't outshine your commander, don't think about improving the system."
+The unspoken rule, said the lieutenant colonel, dictates that soldiers "stay away from politics or organized religion, don't outshine your commander, don't think about improving the system."

 "TIME TO SPEAK OUT"